markqvist/Reticulum/README.md

 Reticulum Network Stack β
 ==========

-***Please Know!** Reticulum is transitioning to 128-bit address space.
-The code currently in the master branch is incompatible with the latest release, version 0.3.8.
-The next release of Reticulum, version 0.3.9, will bring the released version up to compatibility with the source code in this repository.
-Reticulum version 0.3.9 will not be compatible with any prior releases.
-Please transition your systems accordingly.
-See [this post](https://github.com/markqvist/Reticulum/discussions/75) for more information.*

 <p align="center"><img width="200" src="https://unsigned.io/wp-content/uploads/2022/03/reticulum_logo_512.png"></p>

 Reticulum is the cryptography-based networking stack for wide-area networks built on readily available hardware.
 It can operate even with very high latency and extremely low bandwidth.
 Reticulum allows you to build wide-area networks with off-the-shelf tools, and offers end-to-end encryption and connectivity, initiator anonymity, autoconfiguring cryptographically backed multi-hop transport, efficient addressing, unforgeable delivery acknowledgements and more.